Snyder's Justice League cut hits HBO Max in 2021

 This has been rumoured for some time, of course—we said as much when Ubisoft confirmed details of its upcoming E3 conference—plus we know a patch that revised the ending of Watch Dogs 2 included references to Brixton, a location in the UK capital.
 Kotaku is now reporting the rumour as true.

-I don’t know what’s more surprising: the setting for the game or that it’s getting made at all.
+Not sure what’s more surprising: the setting or the fact it’s getting made at all.

 This is the first I had heard of a third game and assumed — given how disappointed I understood Ubisoft to be with the sales of Watch Dogs 2 — we wouldn’t see one.

-That said, I enjoyed the second game and its take on Silicon Valley.
+That said, I enjoyed the second game very much, particularly its take on Silicon Valley.
 Assuming the game is actually set in the UK, I hope the team is able to replicate that same experience for players once again.

 Zack Snyder confirms existence of his Justice League cut